 Identify Roles and Responsibilities within a Domain

-Objective For any given use case, identify the roles and responsibilities assigned to specific Participants and Systems within a specific privacy domain
+Objective For any given use case, identify the roles and responsibilities assigned to specific Participants, Business Processes and Systems within a specific domain

-Rationale Any Participant may carry multiple roles and responsibilities and these need to be distinguishable, particularly as many functions involved in processing of PI are assigned to functional roles, with explicit authority to act, rather to specific participant.
+Note Any Participant may carry multiple roles and responsibilities and these need to be distinguishable, particularly as many functions involved in processing of PI are assigned to functional roles, with explicit authority to act, rather than to a specific participant.

-Example
+Task 8 Example

 Role: EV Manufacturer Privacy Officer

-Responsibilities: Ensure that all PI data flows from EV On-Board System conform with contractual obligations associated with the Utility and vehicle owner as well as the Collection Limitation and Information Minimization FIPP. in its privacy policies.
+Responsibilities: Ensure that all PI data flows from EV On-Board System that communicate with or utilize the Vehicle Management System conform with contractual obligations associated with the Utility and vehicle owner as well as the Collection Limitation and Information Minimization privacy policies.

+Role: Utility Privacy Officer

+Responsibilities Ensure that the PI data flows shared with the Third Party Marketing Domain are done so according to the customer’s permissions and that the Third Party demonstrates the capability to enforce agreed upon privacy management obligations

 Identify Touch Points

-Objective Identify the touch points at which the data flows intersect with Privacy Domains or Systems within Privacy Domains.
+Objective Identify the touch points at which the data flows intersect with Domains or Systems or Business Processes within Domains.

-Definition Touch Points are the intersections of data flows with Privacy Domains or Systems within Privacy Domains.
+Definition Touch Points are the intersections of data flows across Domains or Systems or Processes within Domains.

-Rationale The main purpose for identifying touch points in the use case is to clarify the data flows and ensure a complete picture of all Privacy Domains and Systems in which PI is used.
+Note The main purpose for identifying touch points in the use case is to clarify the data flows and ensure a complete picture of all Domains and Systems and Business Processes in which PI is used.

-Example
+Task 9 Example

 The Customer Communication Portal provides an interface through which the Customer communicates a charge order to the Utility.
 This interface is a touch point.

-When the customer plugs into the charging station, the EV On-Board System embeds communication functionality to send EV ID and EV Charge Requirements to the Customer Communication Portal.
+When Customer One plugs her EV into the charging station, the EV On-Board System embeds communication functionality to send EV ID and EV Charge Requirements to the Customer Communication Portal.
 This functionality provides a further touch point.

 Identify Data Flows

-Objective Identify the data flows carrying PI and privacy constraints among Domains in the Use Case.
+Objective Identify the data flows carrying PI and privacy Controls among Domains within the Use Case.

-Constraint Data flows may be multidirectional or unidirectional.
+Data flows may be multidirectional or unidirectional.

-Example
+Task 10 Example

 When a charging request event occurs, the Customer Communication Portal sends Customer information, EV identification, and Customer Communication Portal location information to the EV Program Information System managed by the Utility.

-This application uses metadata tags to indicate whether or not customer’ identification and location data may be shared with authorized third parties, and to prohibit the sharing of data that provides customers’ movement history, if derived from an aggregation of transactions.
+This Program Information System application uses metadata tags to indicate whether or not customer’s identification and location data may be shared with authorized third parties, and to prohibit the sharing of data that provides customers’ movement history, if derived from an aggregation of transactions.

-Identify PI in Use Case Privacy Domains and Systems
+Identify PI in Use Case Domains and Systems

-Objective Specify the PI collected, created, communicated, processed or stored within Privacy Domains or Systems in three categories.
+Objective Specify the PI collected, stored, used, shared, transmitted, transferred across-borders, retained or disposed within Domains or Systems or Business Processes in three categories, (Incoming, Internally-Generated and Outgoing)

 Identify Incoming PI

-Definition Incoming PI is PI flowing into a Privacy Domain, or a system within a Privacy Domain.
+Definition Incoming PI is PI flowing into a Domain, or a system or Business Process within a Domain.

-Constraint Incoming PI may be defined at whatever level of granularity appropriate for the scope of analysis of the Use Case and the Privacy Policies established in Section 2.
+Note Incoming PI may be defined at whatever level of granularity appropriate for the scope of analysis of the Use Case and its Privacy Policies and requirements.

 Identify Internally Generated PI

-Definition Internally Generated PI is PI created within the Privacy Domain or System itself.
+Definition Internally Generated PI is PI created within the Domain or System or Business Process itself.

-Constraint Internally Generated PI may be defined at whatever level of granularity appropriate for the scope of analysis of the Use Case and the Privacy Policies established in Section 2.
+Note Internally Generated PI may be defined at whatever level of granularity appropriate for the scope of analysis of the Use Case and its Privacy Policies and requirements.

-Example Examples include device information, time-stamps, location information, and other system-generated data that may be linked to an identity.
+Examples include device information, time-stamps, location information, and other system-generated data that may be linked to an identity.

 Identify Outgoing PI

-Definition Outgoing PI is PI flowing out of one system to another system within a Privacy Domain or to another Privacy Domain.
+Definition Outgoing PI is PI flowing from one system to another, or from one Business Process to another, either within a Domain or to another Domain.